Audland History, Family Crest & Coats of Arms

 Early History of the Audland family

-Another 209 words (15 lines of text) covering the years 1510, 1600 and 1535 are included under the topic Early Audland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Audland research.
+Another 105 words (8 lines of text) covering the years 1510, 1600 and 1535 are included under the topic Early Audland History in all our PDF Extended History products and printed products wherever possible.

 Audland Spelling Variations